cyberphone/saturn/PSD2.md

 ### Not yet Standardized
-The lack of a standardized PSD2 API complicates roll-out considerably but may be less of a problem for finanical services than for payments.
+The lack of a standardized PSD2 API complicates roll-out considerably but may be less of a problem for financial services than for payments.

 ## Saturn - Optimized for Payments
 To cope with these issues a light-weight tightly-scoped system, coined "Saturn" was developed which
-- Does not depend on third party certification since *there is no third party to certify*
+- does not depend on third party certification since *there is no third party to certify*
-- Does not expose *any* private information to external parties
+- does not expose *any* private information to external parties
-- Builds on a slightly enhanced variant of the firmly established *four corner* model, obviating the need for PISPs altogether
+- builds on a slightly enhanced variant of the firmly established *four corner* model, obviating the need for PISPs altogether

 Saturn, by only dealing with payments, adopts the well-known card paradigm (although the